 ⛔️ CARLO CI DA … ➛ WRONG

-The third person singular of the present indicative of the verb dare is written with the accent.
+Write the third person singular of the present indicative of the verb dare with the accent.

 ✅ CARLO CI DÀ … ➛ RIGHT